wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

-We also mentioned looking up the token metadata in redis.
+We also mentioned looking up the token metadata in Redis.
 Let’s define a function that will enable us to do that:

 ```
 func FetchAuth(authD *AccessDetails) (uint64, error) {